asyncapi/website/pages/docs/guides/message-validation.md

 ---

 ## Introduction
-This guide explains different concepts of validating AsyncAPI messages.
+This guide explains different concepts of validating messages in event-driven communication.
 You will also learn what role AsyncAPI documents play in validation.

 ## Message validation
 To understand AsyncAPI message validation, we must first understand the basic components involved.